QUEENSLAND

 c) In the way the project is received (by participants/community)

-• Provide details of any challenges and/or obstacles that have had to be overcome and how this has been achieved
+• Provide details of any challenges and/or obstacles that have had to be overcome and how this has been achieved.

 • In 25 words (2-3 sentences), please summarise your nomination; highlighting your achievements and impacts made.
 This summary will be used for all media purposes and onstage presentations at the gala dinner.

-Awards Australia Foundation Diversity and Inclusion Award
+Awards Australia Leadership Award

 • In 25 words (2-3 sentences), please summarise your nomination; highlighting your achievements and impacts made.
 This summary will be used for all media purposes and onstage presentations at the gala dinner.